Help Secure Our Planet’s Future

 • Develop technical skills to conduct background research, data collection, and analysis through project-based learning;

-• Choose a scientific study related to the native wildlife nearby or on the Zoo campus with peers, enact it, and present on their findings; and
+• Choose a scientific study related to the native wildlife nearby or on the Zoo campus with peers, enact it, and present on your findings; and

 • Gain understanding of conservation, the role of the LA Zoo in it, and the importance of building accessibility and intergenerational stewardship capacity